stungeye/Learning-Android-Development/README.md

 *	What’s the purpose of the `SharedPreference` code in the Main Activity?
 Or is there no real purpose beyond a quick demo of saving data to a `SharedPreference` and then immediately retrieving it?  \[Answer: This was for demo purposes only. `SharePreference` is a simple key/value store for app settings.\]
 *	Your code includes a comment asking why we don’t have to cast view widgets retrieved my `findViewById`.
 Why is that? \[Answer: Android now uses a newer version of Java that support type inference this method.\]
 * Also, while I was researching `findViewById` I came across this blog post: [Say goodbye to findViewById.
 Say hello to Data Binding Library](https://inthecheesefactory.com/blog/say-goodbye-to-findviewbyid-with-data-binding-library/en) which introduces an interesting alternative to `findViewById` for accessing view widgets.

+**2018-01-23** - Almost done assignment three which focuses on layouts.
+[My repo can be found here](https://github.com/StungEye-RRC/Android-Layout-Practice).
+Thoughts and questions:

+* The linear layout is by far the easiest to work with.
+I still haven't groked the chains and springs in the constraint layout.
+* I tried to build a nested layout (a horizontal linear layout within a vertical linear layout) but I couldn't seem to access the UI elements within the nested layout using `findViewById`.
+I tried to find the nested layout first and then use that to find the elements, but that didn't work either.
+The following doesn't error in any way, but I can't set an `onClick` on `showStaticHTMLButton`:

+      setContentView(R.layout.activity_with_web_view);
+      LinearLayout ll = findViewById(R.id.webviewButtons); // This layout is nested within the inflated content view. showStaticHTMLButton = ll.findViewById(R.id.staticHTMLButton); // This button is nested in the linear layout ll.

+* When firing off a `Toast` within an anonymous click handler the first argument to `Toast.makeText` is the current context.
+I tried `this` but that didn't work, instead I had to do `ActivityWithRelativeLayout.this` where `ActivityWithRelativeLayout` is the Activity class within which the anonymous click handler was defined.
+I haven't used `this` in Java before as a property of a class.
+What's up with this?
+* Working with WebViews is pretty slick.
+Next up I'm going to try to load the HTML and an image from a resource folder.